 There are two entrances at Silver Springs State Park.
 The main entrance is located on Silver Springs Blvd.
 This is where you can find the glass bottom boats, the headspring, gift shop and cafe.

-The second entrance is about 10 minutes away on NE 7th St. This entrance has campsites, the Silver River Museum, picnic area, biking trails and multiple hiking trails.
+The second entrance is about 10 minutes away on NE 7th St. This entrance has campsites, the Silver River Museum, picnic area, biking trails and the majority of hiking trails.

 About the Springs

 Silver Springs refers to a group of over 30 individual springs that feed the Silver River.
 You’ll be able to see a handful of these springs on the glass bottom boat tour.
-You can also observe the headspring from a viewing deck near the boat dock.
+You can also observe the headspring, Mammoth Spring, from a viewing deck near the boat dock.

 Silver Springs has been the filming site for various movies and TV shows throughout the years, including Creature from the Black Lagoon and various Tarzan films.
 You’ll hear about some of these on the glass bottom boat tour and even get to see some artifacts like submerged statues from the 1960’s series I Spy.

 You may have also heard about Silver Springs’ famous monkeys.
 They were brought to the area in 1938 by a tour boat operator to enhance his “Jungle Cruise” ride.
 He left them on an island, thinking they’d be contained.
 But as it turned out, rhesus macaques are good swimmers and they quickly escaped and made Silver Springs their home.
 If you’re lucky you might spot them.
-You’ll have the best chance when out paddling on the river and Fort King Paddling Trail.
+You’ll have the best chance when out paddling on the river and Fort King Paddling Trail, especially earlier in the morning.

 Glass Bottom Boat Tours